python/cpython/Doc/howto/clinic.rst

   function to work with Argument Clinic, and then introduces some advanced topics on Argument Clinic usage.

-  Argument Clinic is currently considered an internal tool for the CPython code tree.
-Its use is not supported for files outside the CPython code tree, and no guarantees are made regarding backwards compatibility for future versions.
+  Currently Argument Clinic is considered internal-only for CPython.
+Its use is not supported for files outside CPython, and no guarantees are made regarding backwards compatibility for future versions.
 In other words: if you maintain an external C extension for CPython, you're welcome to experiment with Argument Clinic in your own code.
 But the version of Argument Clinic that ships with CPython 3.5 *could* be totally incompatible and break all your code.

 ========================
 Basic Concepts And Usage
 ========================

-Argument Clinic ships with CPython.
-You can find it in ``Tools/clinic/clinic.py``.
+Argument Clinic ships with CPython; you'll find it in ``Tools/clinic/clinic.py``.
 If you run that script, specifying a C file as an argument::

     % python3 Tools/clinic/clinic.py foo.c